zloirock/core-js/docs/features/es-proposal/iterator-helpers.md

 # [`Iterator` helpers](https://github.com/tc39/proposal-iterator-helpers)

 :::note
-This is an ECMAScript proposal, please do not confuse it with the Helper function provided by Core-JS
+This is an ECMAScript proposal, please do not confuse it with the helper function provided by Core-JS
 :::

 ## Modules